top of page

 Paul prophesied about this in his second letter to Timothy; 2 Timothy 4: 3-4 (NASB) “For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, and will turn away their ears from truth and will turn aside to myths.”

-Back to the history: The one who really took hold of this theory in the early 1900’s was a man named John Darby who was looking for a way to sell books and gain notoriety.
-It always seems that behind these theories is the pursuit of fame or money or both.
+Back to the history: The one who really took hold of this theory in the early 1900’s was a man named John Darby who was looking for a way to sell book.
 The Baptists really bought the idea and now it is taken as fact by almost all of us.
 We don’t even question it.
-And if you think money is not behind this then look at Hollywood which has produced movie after movie about the rapture’s validity.
-Do you actually think Hollywood is concerned about increasing our faith?
+Yet there was a time when the idea did not even exist.

 Why does the Church allow this kind of heresy to invade Her core belief system?
 My troubled thought is that it is because we are always looking for an easier way!
 We prefer our own ideas and fantasies to the hard truth of the Gospel.
 Jesus said, “The gate is narrow and the road is hard.
 Carry your cross.
 And die to self.”
 Well, that just doesn’t sit right with most of us.
 We want a stroll to heaven, not a grind!
 We are too busy living a life of make-believe when we should be preparing for battle.
 Laziness and mediocrity have made us indifferent to the commands of Christ.
 What happens if there is no rapture?
 We are completely out-numbered and out-classed.
 It will be a slaughter!

-This theory of the rapture should bring other questions into our minds.
-How about “Once saved always saved”?
-There are so many warnings in Scripture about falling away from the call of Christ that it would be difficult to write them all down.
-But again we ignore the admonishments and proceed on our own.
-A disease has crept into the Church.
-Uncomfortable subjects we leave out of our church meetings.
-If we don’t address them maybe they will disappear.
+We must be watchful!
+But we tend to ignore the admonishments and warnings in Scripture and proceed on our own.
+Quite frankly, uncomfortable subjects are left out of our church meetings.
+We think if we don’t talk about them maybe they will disappear.
 What’s left?
-Mere rituals, fairy tales, and myths.
-A hard look at our own individual churches will point out many false beliefs and pitfalls.
-Things that are not proven by Scripture but are still a part of our religious unity in falsehoods.
-False beliefs, rituals, religious ideology, are all there to not only sway us off the road but to truly destroy our eternity with Christ.
-We must return to Scripture and abandon our own way.
+Man’s rituals and myths?
+A hard look at our own individual churches might point out some mistakenly false beliefs and pitfalls, things that are not proven by Scripture but are still a part of some strange religious unity.
+False beliefs, rituals, religious ideology, are all there to not only sway us off the road but to destroy our eternity with Christ.
+We must return to truth in Scripture and abandon our own way.
 Isaiah 55: 8-9 (NASB) “For My thoughts are not your thoughts, nor are your ways My ways, declares the Lord.
 For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts.”

 Now, we all hope for a rapture, including myself.
 But we have got to think.
 The first mention of this idea came from a cult.
 That’s a bad start!
 We want a pre-tribulation rapture and nothing else.
-But is it true?
+But what if it’s all a big lie?

 Let’s consider 2 Thessalonians 2: 1-4 (NASB) “Now we request you, brethren, with regard to the coming of our Lord Jesus Christ and our gathering together to Him, that you not be quickly shaken from your composure or be disturbed either by a spirit or a message or a letter as if from us, to the effect that the day of the Lord has come.
 Let no one in any way deceive you, for it will not come unless the apostasy comes first, and the man of lawlessness is revealed, the son of destruction, who opposes and exalts himself above every so-called god or object of worship, so that he takes his seat in the temple of God, displaying himself as being God”